Sengol: History

-According to the Government, upon being asked by Lord Mountbatten about a symbol to mark the transfer of power, Nehru discussed the issue with fellow INC leader C. Rajagopalachari, who informed Nehru of the Chola tradition of transferring a sengol and with his agreement, approached the seer of Thiruvaduthurai Adheenam Matha to make one.
+According to the Government, upon being asked by Lord Mountbatten about a symbol to mark the transfer of power, Nehru discussed the issue with his fellow Congress leader C. Rajagopalachari, who informed Nehru of the Chola tradition of the transfer of the sengol and with his agreement, approached the seer of Thiruvaduthurai Adheenam Matha to make one.
 A delegation of monks flew to Delhi to present this sengol first to Mountbatten and then to Nehru in an official ceremony.